Doug-Silva/laravel-series-manager/README.md

 ## 🚀 Iniciar

-- Link do site no Heroku: http://gerencia-series.herokuapp.com
+- Link do site no Railway:

 ##